 by Kathy Kingston

-This I Know was published in the SINCLA anthology, Murder in LA-LA Land in 2010.
+This I Know was first published in the Sisters In Crime anthology in 2011.

 This he knew.